How to Color a Tattoo Like a Pro

 Clean and Edit as you go

-Puddles of ink get all over the skin as you add to a tattoo, so take the time to carefully wipe away excess ink and blood.
+Puddles of ink get all over the skin as you add to a tattoo, therefore, take the time to carefully wipe away excess ink and blood.
 You do not want to ruin the tattoo by accidentally coloring over the outline.

 Make sure that you thoroughly clean the tube and needles of your machine every time you switch to a new shade or color.
 Not doing this will lead to sloppy and muddied mixes.